-Where a child is cautioned or receives a conviction related to an incident of child on child abuse, the school will put in place measures to keep others safe whilst ensuring the perpetrator is rehabilitated.
+Where a child is cautioned or receives a conviction related to an incident of child on child abuse, the school will seek advice of the next course of action to take to ensure the child has access to education.

 If the alleged perpetrator moves to another setting, the Designated Safeguarding Lead will share information as necessary to safeguard the individual and other children at the new setting.